hphelion/documentation/CarrierGrade/AdminGuideNew/Routers/carrier-grade.dashboard.router.delete.md

 5. In the confirmation window, click **Delete Router**.

+You can use the CLI to delete a router:

+To delete a router:

+	neutron router-delete router_id

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>